ninjaaron/pyfil/README.rst

 stdin inherits the rest of its methods from sys.stdin, so you can use stdin.read() to get a string of all lines, if that's what you need.

+Certain other flags; --loop (or anything that implies --loop), --json, --split or --field_sep; may create additional objects.
+Check the flag descriptions for further details.

 output
 ~~~~~~